lagerdevs/lagerdevs/README.md

-- 🔭 I’m currently working on **projects the Development of Websites, offering the personalized service of graphic Design and Community Manager**
+- 🔭 I’m currently working on projects the Development of Websites, offering the personalized service of graphic Design and Community Manager
+- ⚡ Our Site **www.lagerdevs.com**
 - 📫 How to reach me **info@lagerdevs.com**

 <h3 align="center">Connect with me:</h3>